Ivan Šarić (bishop): War time activities

 Šarić publicly supported the forced conversions of Orthodox Serbs to Catholicism.
 In his book, The Balkans in Our Time, Professor Robert Lee Wolff referred to Ustaše gangs killing tens of thousands of Serbs, and wrote:"To some they offered the choice between conversion from Orthodoxy to Catholicism or instant death. … It must be recorded as a historic fact that certain members of the Croatian hierarchy, notably Archbishop Sharich [sic] of Sarajevo, endorsed this butchery."

 According to French writer Jean Hussard, who witnessed the four years of Ustaše governance, Šarić not only knew about but also encouraged the persecution of Serbs.
 One of Šarić's subordinates was Father Franjo Kralik, who published anti-Semitic and anti-Serb hate speech in the Katolički Tjednik under Šarić.
 Love Has Its Limits, a piece often attributed to Šarić, was actually written by Father Kralik in one of Šarić's Sarajevo diocesan newspapers.
 It was part of a campaign to explain to the masses why the Jews around them were being "disappeared": "The descendants of those who hated Jesus, who condemned him to death, who crucified him and immediately persecuted his disciples, are guilty of greater excesses than those of their forefathers.
 Greed is growing.
 The Jews who led Europe and the entire world to disaster – morally, culturally and economically – developed an appetite which nothing less than the world as a whole could satisfy … Love has its limits.
 The movement for freeing the world from Jews is a movement for the renaissance of human dignity.
-The all-wise and Almighty God is behind this movement.
+The all-wise and Almighty God is behind this movement.Šarić was accused of appropriating Jewish property, confiscated during the Holocaust in Croatia, for his own use.